YaruG1022/WSU-SU21-CPTS322-Project/Sprint_Reports/sprint_report_3.md

    * Usability, reliability, efficiency, and convenience of the application.
    * Security of operations, data, and access.

-Here are changes we plan to implement in the next sprint:
+Here are changes we plan to implement in future work:
    * Data Graphs: Develop statistical graphs to visualize data trends and tendencies for better insights and decision-making.
    * Communication: Implement communication features to facilitate interaction between donors and recipients.
    * Notifications: Add notification functionality to alert users about new donations, orders, and messages.